 - 18.7.6 Where the insurance intermediary fails to meet supervisory requirements, or where consumers may otherwise be at risk, the supervisor should require corrective measures to be taken by the insurance intermediary.
-This may occur, for example, where: - there are poor consumer outcomes; - required information is not provided to customers; - policies and procedures are inadequate (particularly where this results in inadequate due diligence work); - internal controls, file keeping or documentation are inadequate; - conflicts of interest are not adequately identified or managed; or - there are concerns over business continuity. - 18.7.7 Supervisory measures should apply at either the entity level or individual level, as appropriate.
-These may include, for example: - requiring the implementation of enhanced policies and procedures; - requiring further training; - restricting business activities; - removing key persons in control functions;

-- suspending or barring specific individuals from engaging in intermediary business or being responsible for the corporate governance of an intermediary organisation; or - suspending, revoking or not renewing the licence.
+This may occur, for example, where: - there is evidence of unfair treatment; - required information is not provided to customers; - policies and procedures are inadequate (particularly where this results in inadequate due diligence work); - internal controls, file keeping or documentation are inadequate; - conflicts of interest are not adequately identified or managed; or - there are concerns over business continuity. - 18.7.7 Supervisory measures should apply at either the entity level or individual level, as appropriate.
+These may include, for example: - requiring the implementation of enhanced policies and procedures; - requiring further training; - restricting business activities; - suspending or barring specific individuals from engaging in intermediary business or being responsible for the corporate governance of an intermediary organisation; or - suspending, revoking or not renewing the licence.